 - Remove from the oven and let cool on a wire rack for 10 – 15 minutes.
 When you can touch the cake pans, use a butter knife to loosen the sides, flip the pan over to remove the cake from the pan.
 Peel off the parchment paper, and allow the cakes to cool completely on a wire rack before adding frosting.

-- In the bowl of your stand mixer, cream butter and cream cheese together until thoroughly mixed and creamy.
+- Make the cream cheese frosting: In a large mixing bowl or a stand mixer bowl, cream butter and cream cheese together until thoroughly mixed and creamy.

 - Add vanilla extract and beat to combine.

 - Add powdered sugar and stir until incorporated, gradually increase the mixer speed and beat until fluffy.

 - Assemble the cake: Place 1 cake layer on a cake stand or plate.
 Put a few pieces of parchment paper underneath the cake to cover the cake stand or plate.
 This is to keep the frosting from smearing everywhere.

 - Add about 1 cup of frosting on top of the first layer and even it out with an offset spatula.
 Add the second layer of cake on top.

 - Frost the side and top of the cake with the rest of the frosting.
 Add chopped walnuts on top if desired.
 Carefully pull out the pieces of parchment paper underneath the cake.

 - Refrigerate for at least 30 minutes to allow the frosting to set or until ready to serve.

 - Vegetable oil, canola oil or olive oil will work in this recipe.